TerosTechnology/terosHDLdoc/doc/documenter/configuration.rst

 A special symbol can be configured to identify the coments to be extracted from the HDL file.
 The special symbol must follow the comment characters of the language that is being used.
-By default the special character is ``!``

 .. image:: images/config.png